fbecart/zinoma/README.md

 Targets operate on the file system, transforming some files (aka inputs) into other files (aka outputs).
-By looking at the files located in the `input_paths` and `output_paths` of your targets, Žinoma can tell if a target needs to run, or can be skipped.
+By looking at the files located in the `input_paths` and `output_paths` of your targets, Žinoma can tell if a target needs to run again, or can be skipped.

 Žinoma compares files by computing their checksum.
 These checksums are stored in the `.zinoma` directory, located next to `zinoma.yml`.